big cityBest Practices for Municipal Snow Removal and Deicing | Ninja De-Icer

 Road Salt Alternatives

-• Calcium chloride is often a preferred choice over rock salt as it doesn’t have cyanide which can harm plants.
-Calcium chloride is about 3x the price of rock salt, but you’ll only need to use one-third as much, so you won’t be losing value.
+• Calcium chloride is often a preferred choice over rock salt for a few reasons.
+While calcium chloride is more expensive than rock salt, you'll only need to use one-third as much, so you won't be losing value.
 Calcium chloride is also effective in extremely cold weather conditions, as it works in temperatures as low as -25ºF.

 • Magnesium chloride is seen as the least toxic de-icing product, as it has less chloride than both rock salt and calcium chloride.
 This makes it a safer option for animals and plants.
 Magnesium chloride is also effective in lower temperatures as low as -20ºF.